yetsielaviles/Health-Protocol/README.md

 all future programming languages regarding health protocols and hospital maintenance.

 ## Motivation
+We all have attended a hospital at least once, and we have seen how crowded hospitals can be.
+Sometimes having so much patients can result in waiting a lot for any specific service we need, like injections, serums, blood samples, respiratory therapies, an so on.
+Nurses have so much work to do that they may forget for a moment about us.
+Maybe even doctors are not available at the moment or rooms are full, and the nurse thinks otherwise and proceeds to send us to a room, when there really isn’t one available.
+There are even cases where people who really need a service usually wait because the hospital is attending people who didn’t really had a critical condition.
+We thought that if anyhow we could have a language that organizes this chaos by having the number of rooms, doctors, nurses, and services available to the patient, then we could accelerate the management and response of any scenario that could arise.

 ##Installation
 - Make sure you have Python 3.7.2 or higher installed.